MatthewZito/goldmund-sh-i/README.md

 This project is not a course project, nor does it use any bootstrapped content e.g. Boostrap, Material UI CDN, templates, et al. All pages and components have been written from scratch.
 This is a full-stack application designed for production.

-If you are a hiring manager, recruiter, or otherwise an individual considering my competencies as they might apply to your needs, please consider this application to be exemplary of my technical skillset.
+If you are a hiring manager, recruiter, or otherwise an individual considering my competencies as they might apply to your needs, please consider this application to be an examplar of what I can design and build on my own.

-I solely designed and architected this app.
-No tutorials were used, this wasn't a Udemy project.
-I pre-planned this app, I worked with wireframes, I ran simulations, I gathered intelligence.
-I have - very carefully and deliberately - implemented each feature here per my own devices.
-A lot of Stack Overflow and Google querying, yes, but this app was made by me.

-So, yes, an exemplar thereof.
-This is a sample of what I can design and build on my own.
 My hope here is that this delimits my actual capabilities from those apps on which I have worked in a collaborative capacity (just about everything in any developer's professional portfolio).
 For instance, maybe I worked at a company that used Docker.
 How do you know if *I* understand Docker?
 You don't.
 Hopefully, this app dispels that veil.

 ### Devevelopment Notes